Dynapenia: Prevention

 Resistance training has been shown to greatly influence virtually all of the strength related physiological mechanisms of the nervous and skeletal muscle systems - even into very late life.
 Recent studies by Peterson et al. have uncovered two critical aspects of resistance training that must be implemented in the training process to achieve positive results.
-One factor being the positive correlation between higher intensity resistance training and greater improvements in muscle strength.
-The other factor being a direct relationship between increased resistance training volume, which is the total number of exercise sets performed in a session, and improvements in lean body mass.
+One factor is the positive correlation between higher intensity resistance training and greater improvements in muscle strength.
+The other factor is a direct relationship between increased resistance training volume, which is the total number of exercise sets performed in a session, and improvements in lean body mass.
 A meta-analysis on the effect of resistance exercise for multiple strength outcomes in older adults revealed a positive effect for each of the strength outcomes.
 Specifically, the estimate of mean strength change from baseline to post intervention for the leg press was 31.63 kg.
 There was a mean strength change of 9.83 kg for the chest press, 12.08 kg for the knee extension, and 10.63 kg for the lat pull.
 These results demonstrate that resistance training is an effective way to improve the muscular strength capacity of older adults.